 - The conviction that society must be remade from the ground up through expansive public investment rather than through more diffuse programs with a top-down appearance.

 These objections were always lurking.
-But most progressives were willing to swallow them in the interest of climate progress.
+Nevertheless, in the past most progressives were willing to swallow them in the interest of gaining climate progress through eliminating fossil fuels’ artificial price advantage over efficiency and renewables.
 That changed with the 2016 Washington state schism, the rising opposition to carbon pricing by environmental advocates of color, and the sense of siege that settled in among progressives after the election of Trump — a cataclysm that appeared to require more fundamental responses than merely “tinkering with prices.”

 In some ways, the changed mood comes down to the incongruity of seemingly politically-neutral calls to price carbon alongside the progressive mantra that “another world is possible.”
 Not many peoples’ idea of utopia includes triple-digit carbon taxes.
 (Though it’s also true that utopia doesn’t go well with a broken climate.)

 To carbon-tax proponents, all ten concerns are rebuttable:

 - Better to commodify nature than leave it prey to ever-greater assault by failing to exact a price for damaging it.

 - Similarly, making the affluent pay to pollute is preferable to letting them keep polluting for free.